Continuing Medical Education Information

 ANESTHESIOLOGY™ 2014 offers several opportunities to help fulfill your Maintenance of Certification in Anesthesiology (MOCA®) requirements.
 Sessions marked with the MOC-PS icon will count toward Part 2 Patient Safety requirements.
 Look for the MOC-PS icon to identify designated sessions.

-Please note: In order to claim CME credit for MOCA®, attendees are required to attend the entire session and have their name badge scanned at the conclusion of the session.
+Please note: In order to claim CME credit for MOCA®, attendees are required to log on to www.asahq.org/evals and complete the evaluation for that designated MOCA session.
+Participants must attend the entire session in order to receive MOCA credit.

 Selected sessions have been identified to help meet individual state and institutional ethics education requirements.
 Please check with your regulatory body for qualifying criteria.